elliotcm/generic_form_builder/README.md

 Generic form builder
 ====================

-You like.
-Use it and stuff.
+You like, use it.
+And stuff.

 Instead of the normal one.